varshi-1234/Number-Guessing-Game/README.md

 ## Acknowledgments
 ---------------

-* Thanks to the Node.js community for providing the `readline` module.
+*Thanks to the Python community for its simplicity and power.
-* Thanks to the GitHub community for providing a platform for open-source projects.
+*Thanks to Roadmap.sh for providing this fun project idea.
-* Thanks to Roadmap.sh for providing this project idea.
+*Thanks to all open-source contributors who inspire collaboration and creativity.